Is Buying Property Still a Good Investment in 2026?

 The connection between borrowing costs and net yield is direct.
 When financing costs are high, more of the rental income is consumed by mortgage repayments, leaving less net return for the investor.

-Consider a simple illustration.
-A property generating 5% gross rental yield, financed at a 6.5% mortgage rate, produces a negative net carry position before expenses.
-The same property at a 5% mortgage rate is close to neutral, and at 4.5%, it begins to produce a positive cash flow.
+For example: a property generating 5% gross rental yield, financed at a 6.5% mortgage rate, produces a negative net carry position before expenses.
+The same property at a 5% mortgage rate is close to neutral, and at 4.5%, it begins to produce positive cash flow.

-Investors who entered the market at or near peak rates in 2022-2023 are now watching margins improve as their variable rates fall or as they refinance into lower fixed rates.
-New entrants in 2026 are starting from a more favorable financing position than those who bought eighteen months earlier, and that gap continues to close as central banks ease further.
+Investors who entered the market at or near peak rates in 2022–2023 are now watching margins improve as their variable rates fall or as they refinance into lower fixed rates.
+New entrants in 2026 start from a more favorable financing position than those who bought eighteen months earlier, and that advantage grows as central banks continue to ease.

 Fixed vs. Variable Rate Strategy in the Current Environment

-The choice between fixed and variable rates is one of the more discussed financing questions among property investors in 2026.
-Neither approach is universally superior; the right structure depends on the investor’s risk tolerance, expected hold period, and view on the rate cycle.
+The choice between fixed and variable rates is a common question among property investors in 2026.
+Neither approach is universally superior; the right structure depends on risk tolerance, expected hold period, and view on the rate cycle.

 Locking in a fixed rate now secures certainty.
 If rates continue falling, a fixed borrower misses the benefit of further cuts and may face break costs if they need to exit or refinance.
-A variable-rate borrower benefits immediately from each cut but carries the risk that rates move in an unexpected direction.
+A variable-rate borrower benefits immediately from each cut but carries the risk that rates rise again.

-Many investors in 2026 are choosing shorter fixed terms, such as two or three years, as a middle-ground position.
-This provides some certainty while keeping flexibility to refinance into a potentially lower rate environment over the medium term.
-The appropriate structure varies by market, lender terms, and individual circumstances.
+Many investors in 2026 are choosing shorter fixed terms — two or three years — as a middle ground.
+This provides some certainty while preserving flexibility to refinance into a potentially lower rate environment over the medium term.
+The right structure varies by market, lender terms, and individual circumstances.

 Residential vs. Commercial Property — Where Are Returns Stronger in 2026?

 Not all property investment looks the same, and the performance gap between residential and commercial real estate has widened in this cycle.
-Understanding the current property outlook across both categories helps investors direct capital more clearly.
+Understanding how each sector is performing helps investors allocate capital more effectively.

 Why Residential Property Remains the Entry Point for Most Investors